newrelic-forks/microservices-demo/docs/development-guide.md

 If you get the following error: `Error from server (NotFound): error when creating "STDIN": namespaces "opentelemetry-demo" not found` then run the following command:

     `kubectl config set-context --current --namespace=opentelemetry-demo`

-## Troubleshooting

-If you get the following error: `Error from server (NotFound): error when creating "STDIN": namespaces "opentelemetry-demo" not found` then run the following command:

-    `kubectl config set-context --current --namespace=opentelemetry-demo`